 Breastfeeding can reduce the risk of SIDS and breastfeeding, even for a few days, is better than not breastfeeding at all.
 The Department of Health now recommends that babies be exclusively breastfed for at least six months.

-The Department of Health also recommends that mums continue to breastfeed if they can, with appropriate weaning foods, for as long as mum and baby want.
+The Department of Health also recommends that mums continue to breastfeed if they can.
+They recommend that mums breastfeed with appropriate weaning foods, for as long as mum and baby want.

-in 1965 it was shown that babies under 3 months who died of SIDS were less likely to be breastfed than infants who did not die.
+in 1965 studies showed that babies under 3 months who died of SIDS were less likely to be breastfed than infants who did not die.
 Since then, many studies have supported the protective effects of breastfeeding.

 Even a brief period of breastfeeding can be protective for your baby.
-It has been shown that both partly and exclusive breastfeeding has been associated with a lower SIDS rate, however breastfeeding for all feeds was associated with the lowest risk.
+Both partly and exclusive breastfeeding have shown to be associated with a lower SIDS rate.
+However breastfeeding for all feeds is associated with the lowest risk.